Insights

 2. Keep passwords varied across separate accounts

-However, one of the cyber security tips is just as important (if not more so) than using a strong password; using different passwords for each account and website.
+However, one of the cyber security tips is just as important (if not more so) than using a strong password; using different passwords for each account and websites across your business.
 If there is a data breach and your password for a stock image website is leaked online, for instance, it might not seem too great of a threat.

 However, if you use that same password for everything, once someone has cracked one password, they can access everything.
 Not only does this leave you with a major security breach on your hands, but you’re going to lose valuable time changing the passwords for every account if you can still access them!
 Cyber-criminals will often take control of a victim’s accounts and blackmail their owners, demanding a ransom to let you back in.